From the Mind

 Exceptional results follow a three-step formula: do less, do it now, do it right.
 Quality over quantity, done with urgency, on a narrow focus.
 Most people fail at every step, which is why exceptional stays rare.

-How to Find Yourself: A Self Discovery Practice That Works
+How to Find Yourself: 7 Discovery Exercises

 Intentional Living: What Chapter Are You Writing Today?